-How will I know if therapy is working?
-This will be different for everyone.
+The therapy process will be different for everyone.
 It may feel like a relief to offload things that have been bottled up for some time.
 However, the process of counselling can be slow, and things may feel like they are getting worse before they get better.
-This process is important to work through, though understandably you may wish to end therapy when it feels very difficult.
-I would encourage you to come back and discuss how you are feeling before doing so.
+This process is important to work through, and stick with, if you can.

 Here are some of the issues I have experience working with: